nobt-io/api/README.md

 ## Testing

-Unit tests can be run with the `test` command: `./gradlew test -x integrationTest`
+Unit tests can be run with the `test` command: `./gradlew test`
-Note that the command above skips the integration tests because these need a running postgres database.

 ## Integration tests

-To run all integration tests locally, use the batch-file located in the root folder.
+To run all integration tests locally, use the batch-file located in the `.bin` folder.
 For this to work you need to have docker installed and running.